How Women Can Build Muscle in Their Arms

-There are plenty of exercise programs out there that focus on so-called “problem areas” — abs, hips and thighs, to name a few.
+There are plenty of exercise programs out there for ladies that focus on so-called “problem areas” — abs, hips and thighs, to name a few.
 Whether or not you’re focusing on those particular areas in your workout routine, you might also be looking looking for some great arm workouts for women.

 We’ve got your back!
 (Or, well, your arms.)